 Westridge Construction won a Considerate Constructors award for community involvement at this site and the artwork by local children and young people won runner-up prize in a hoardings competition run by the Considerate Constructors Scheme.
 Due East Neighbourhood Council are taking forward residents' feedback on other community issues and priorities for the area from the Planning for Real consultation held in March 2015.

 Hobby Place, Whitehawk Road - 29 new council flats

-This scheme of 29 council flats is making good progress on the previously empty site between Whitehawk Academy and the Wellsbourne Health Centre.
-Planning permission was granted on 27 September 2016 and work is expected to be completed in February 2018.
+This scheme of 29 council flats is in its final stages of construction on the previously empty site between Whitehawk Academy and the Wellsbourne Health Centre.
+Planning permission was granted on 27 September 2016 and work is expected to be completed in March 2018.
 There are two blocks with one, two or three bedroom flats including flats suitable for wheelchair users and tenants with mobility issues.
 All flats will be advertised and let through Homemove when the homes are close to completion.

 This scheme was developed with feedback from local residents who were invited to a drop-in consultation event in February 2016 at the Whitehawk Hub to look at a model and designs.
 Using the 'planning for real' model of the area, they commented on the proposed scheme and also gave feedback to Due East Neighbourhood Council about wider Whitehawk issues and opportunities to improve the area.
 The hoardings featuring artwork of pupils of City Academy Whitehawk and youth graffiti art also won runner up in the Considerate Constructors national award in July 2017.